AnthonyM27/ESB_Matching/README.md

 # ESB_Matching
 ESB Matching is an algorithm used for Engineering Solutions at Berkeley's project placement team with the goal of matching engineers to semester projects.
+The algorithm is a modified version of the Gale-Shapley algorithm where each engineer ranks their project choices (1-4) and each project ranks their engineer choices (1-num_engineers).
+By using propose-and-reject, engineers propose to their highest ranked project, projects evaluate their proposals based on preferences, and each project keeps the top number of engineers based on preference ranking, rejecting the others.
+It will repeat this process until every engineer is assigned to only one project and each project has all of its slots filled with preferred engineers.

+This algorithm will always produce a stable matching where no pair exists where both the engineer or project prefer another over their current pairing.
+This algorithm runs in O(n^2) where n is num_engineers.

+To test the algorithm, it is checked that every engineer is only assigned to one project, each project has the correct number of engineers, and the matching is stable.